conradz45/tenzin/README.txt

-This is my game!

-Don't copy it!
+This is a Computer game I made when I was 14